Unstructured-IO/unstructured/docs/source/bricks.rst

 ``stage_for_transformers``:

     * ``buffer``: Indicates the number of tokens to leave as a buffer for the attention window.
 This is to account for special tokens like ``[CLS]`` that can appear at the beginning or end of an input sequence.
     * ``max_input_size``: The size of the attention window for the model.
-If not specified, will use the model_max_length attribute on the tokenizer object.
+If not specified, the default is the ``model_max_length`` attribute on the tokenizer object.
     * ``split_function``: The function used to split the text into chunks to consider for adding to the attention window.
+Splits on spaces be default.
-    * ``chunk_separator``: The string used to concat adjacent chunks when reconstructing the text
+    * ``chunk_separator``: The string used to concat adjacent chunks when reconstructing the text.
+Uses spaces by default.

   If you need to operate on text directly instead of ``unstructured`` ``Text`` objects, use the ``chunk_by_attention_window`` helper function.
 Simply modify